 Before You Go

-Preparing for winter driving begins long before you head out into inclement weather.
+One of the most important winter driving tips is that preparation begins long before you head out into inclement weather.
 You should pay attention to weather conditions and road reports, understanding that sometimes when the weather is bad, it is best to stay at home if possible.

 You will also need to take your car to the mechanic as winter approaches to ensure that it is in good repair when the temperatures drop.